biodash/biodash.github.io/content/codeclub/12_loops/index.md

 <summary> Solution (click here) </summary> <br>

-It looks like North Caroline is submerged in the Atlantic.
-Let's perform a rescue operation by fixing the longitudes **just for North Carolina**:
+It turns out that North Carolina's chickadees are above the Atlantic.
+Let's perform a rescue operation by fixing the longitudes, which are offset by 10 degrees, **just for North Carolina**:

 <div class="highlight">